 The Usual Suspects (1995)

 In the summer of 1995, moviegoers were asked, "Who is Keyser Söze?"
 The answer is one of the greatest twists in movie history.
-Directed by Bryan Singer with an Oscar-winning screenplay by Christopher McQuarrie, The Usual Suspects title roles are played by Gabriel Byrne, Benicio del Toro, Kevin Spacey, Stephen Baldwin, and Kevin Spacey, who won the Academy Award for Best Supporting Actor.
+Directed by Bryan Singer with an Oscar-winning screenplay by Christopher McQuarrie, The Usual Suspects title roles are played by Gabriel Byrne, Benicio del Toro, Stephen Baldwin and Kevin Spacey, who won the Academy Award for Best Supporting Actor.
 The movie rewards multiple viewings - the big reveal completely changes everything that came before it.

 Valley Girl (1983)

-Loosely based on "Romeo and Juliet," Valley Girl is a teen rom com starring Nicolas Cage as Hollywood punk Randy, and Deborah Foreman in the title role of Julie Richman.
+Loosely based on "Romeo and Juliet," Valley Girl is a teen rom com starring Nicolas Cage (in his first leading role) as Hollywood punk Randy, and Deborah Foreman in the title role of Julie Richman.
 Filming took place at Valley locations in Sherman Oaks and Studio City (the former Du-par's), as well as Will Rogers State Beach, Hollywood, and Del Amo Fashion Center (standing in for the Sherman Oaks Galleria).
 The soundtrack features New Wave acts like The Plimsouls and Josie Cotton (both make cameos), Bonnie Hayes, Modern English, and the Payolas.